lakshmipathi256/SmartHome/README.md

 # SmartHome
-Java based iot server using this we can control light and fetch sensor data
+Java based iot server and openHAB using this we can control light,fetch sensor data and we can secure our doors using RFID and PIR sensor.